fvettore/OpencartAPI/README.md

 *set main product characteristics as multilanguage description, images, quantity, prices discount, quantity-discounts....

-Tested with OpenCart 3.x and 4.x and PHP 7> (probably working 5.x tooo)
+Tested with OpenCart 3.x and 4.x and PHP 7> (probably working 5.x too)

 See examples for usage.